Kentucky laws on regulation and licensing can be found in Chapter 321, Title XXVI of Kentucky code.

 Pursuant to KRS § 321.190, a valid certificate of license is required to practice veterinary medicine in Kentucky.
 Pursuant to KRS § 321.193, the board issues a license as a veterinarian to an applicant who meets the following requirements:

 a) Has paid the application fee and the appropriate examination fee;

 b) Is a person of good moral character;

 c) Has received a degree from a veterinary college approved by the board; and

 d) Has achieved a passing score, as set by the board, on examinations required by administrative regulation promulgated by the board.

-Pursuant to KRS § 321.195, a veterinarian who wishes to retire his or her license must complete an affidavit indicating permanent retirement of the license to practice veterinary medicine.
-Retirement must not be permitted if the veterinarian is still engaged in veterinary medicine in any other state.
-If reactivation of licensure is desired, a veterinarian must submit proof of the completion of the continuing education requirements within the last 12 months and remit appropriate renewal fees.
+Pursuant to KRS § 321.195, a veterinarian who wishes to retire his license shall complete an affidavit indicating permanent retirement of the license to practice veterinary medicine.
+Retirement shall not be permitted if the veterinarian is still engaged in veterinary medicine in any other state.
+If reactivation of licensure is desired, a veterinarian shall submit proof of the completion of the continuing education requirements of KRS 321.211 within the last twelve (12) months and remit appropriate renewal fees.

 Pursuant to KRS § 321.200, the following persons are exempted from licensing requirements:

 a) Any persons from gratuitously treating animals in cases of emergency, provided they do not use the word “veterinarian,” “veterinary,” or any title, words, abbreviation, or letters in a manner or under circumstances which may induce the belief that the person using them is qualified to practice veterinary medicine as described in KRS 321.181(5);